-The parent(s) of the child(ren) identified above when the parent(s) lives with the child(ren):
+- The parent(s) of the child(ren) identified above when the parent(s) lives with the child(ren), unless they fall under any of the categories of who may not be included listed in Item 3 of this section.

 In cases of joint custody, only the custodial parent is included.
 The custodial parent is the one with whom the child(ren) lives more than 50% of the time in a given month.
 The custodial parent of any child may change from month to month.
 If the child lives with each parent exactly 50% of the time, the parents must decide which is the custodial parent.